LHNCBC/lforms/README.md

 script.
 If you are building this or installing via npm, these files will be under `dist/latest`.
-If you are using the pre-built versions from https://clinicaltables.nlm.nih.gov/lforms-versions, then the file paths below are relative to those verioned directories.
+If you are using the pre-built versions from https://clinicaltables.nlm.nih.gov/lforms-versions, then the file paths below are relative to those versioned directories.
 1. `webcomponent/styles.css`
-2. `latest/lformsLoader.js`
+2. `lformsLoader.js`

 lformsLoader.js has a number of options, which can be specified as query parameters in the URL you use to load it, though the defaults should work for